Higher Love: Background

-Music engineer Tom Lord-Alge had suggested moving one of John Robinson's impromptu drum fills to the beginning of "Higher Love", by assigning a timing offset to one of two tape machines such that they first played the drum fill followed by the song coming in on the beat.
+Winwood recorded the album Back in the High Life at several studios in New York City, ending up at Unique Recording Studios where Tom Lord-Alge was engineering with his brothers.
+To round out the sounds on "Higher Love", producer Russ Titelman brought in two members of the funk/soul band Rufus: singer Chaka Khan and drummer John 'JR' Robinson.
+After recording his drum parts and while waiting for Khan to get set up, JR played an impromptu drum fill which Lord-Alge caught on tape.
+Lord-Alge connected this drum fill to the beginning of "Higher Love", by assigning a timing offset to one of two tape machines such that they first played the drum fill followed by the song coming in on the beat.
 Titelman was happy with the result and decided to open the album with this drum fill.
 JR used a Latin rimshot technique across the top of his classic seamless brass Ludwig Black Beauty snare, unmuffled, with its snare wires disengaged, to emulate the sound of a timbale.
 He said, "it's one of the best drum intros I've ever played."

-Producer Russ Titelman remembered the fill being played ad lib by JR while his friend Chaka Khan was preparing to sing her background vocals on "Higher Love", causing Khan to exclaim "What is that shit?
+Titelman remembered the fill being played ad lib by JR while Khan was preparing to sing her background vocals on "Higher Love", causing Khan to exclaim "What is that shit?
 It sounds like voodoo shit!"
-Tom Lord-Alge agreed that the drum fill was played as a lark after JR completed his drum overdubs for "Higher Love".
-Tom said, "It was one of those happy accidents, and it happened because Chris always taught me that if the tape is rolling and there's a musician in the studio, make sure the tape machine is in record!"
+Lord-Alge agreed that the drum fill was played as a lark after JR completed his drum overdubs for "Higher Love".
+Tom said, "It was one of those happy accidents, and it happened because [sound engineer brother] Chris always taught me that if the tape is rolling and there's a musician in the studio, make sure the tape machine is in record!"

 Music video

-The music video for the song was Winwood's first.
-It uses the shorter single version and was shot in June 1986 by directors Peter Kagan and Paula Greif.
+The music video for the song uses the shorter single version and was shot in June 1986 by directors Peter Kagan and Paula Greif.
 Kagan and Greif shot an almost identical video for Duran Duran's "Notorious" in November of that year; coincidentally, both videos were nominated for several awards at the 1987 MTV Video Music Awards though neither won.
 Chaka Khan appears in the video, as does Nile Rodgers, who plays guitar with the backing band.